SAP-samples/fsm-scheduling-samples/README.md

 # Getting started, Download and Installation

 Checkout the [how-to.md](./docs/how-to.md) quick guide in the `/docs`-folder.
+HTTP requests may be found in ``/workbench/backend/http_requests`` directory.
+You will need to [set an environment](https://www.jetbrains.com/help/idea/http-client-in-product-code-editor.html) with with several variables in order to execute the requests.

 ## Running pre build docker container locally
 ```bash